dmturner/dmturner.co.uk/content/blog/how-to-zip-a-directory-linux.md

 sudo apt install zip
 ```

 Once installed, the command needed zip a file or folder is pretty simple.
-It takes the following synax:
+It takes the following syntax:

 ```bash
 zip [option] [archive_name.zip] [the_file_or_folder_to_compress]